LUMC/HAMLET/README.md

 ## Notes

-1. You can run Hamlet from anywhere, but preferrably this is done outside of the repository.
+1. You can run Hamlet from anywhere, but preferably this is done outside of the repository.
 This way, the temporary Snakemake files are written elsewhere and does not pollute the repository.

 2. You can direct Hamlet to create the output directory anywhere.
 This is a configuration value that is supplied in the config file via `output_dir`.

+# Citation
+If you use HAMLET in your research, please cite the [HAMLET publication](https://www.nature.com/articles/s41375-020-0762-8).